© 2026 WNIJ and WNIU

 Through a grant from Birth to Five Illinois, local partners have launched a searchable online early childhood resource list.

-The project was developed with support from regional Early Childhood Consortium members, and is designed to connect parents and providers with services and support in one convenient place.
+The project, supported by regional Early Childhood Consortium members, is designed to connect parents and providers with services in one convenient place.

-Organizers say the list is still growing and they’re asking for public feedback to help improve it and identify any missing resources.
+Organizers say the list is still growing and are asking for public feedback to improve it and identify missing resources.

 FHS JOURNALISM PROGRAM SENDS 10 EVENTS TO STATE COMPETITION

-In just their third year of competition, FHS journalism students had an outstanding showing at the IHSA Sectional competition this past weekend.
-Competing in events like editorial cartooning, headline writing, and yearbook theme development, 10 students from Jena Kleindl’s classes placed in 1st, 2nd, or 3rd place to qualify for the state competition.
+In just their third year of competition, FHS journalism students had an outstanding showing at the IHSA sectional competition this past weekend.
+Competing in events including editorial cartooning, headline writing, and yearbook theme development, 10 students from Jena Kleindl's classes placed first, second, or third to qualify for state.

-Kleindl, herself a former journalist, spoke to us about how important opportunities like this are for any student, regardless of their chosen career path.
+Kleindl, a former journalist, said opportunities like this are important for students regardless of career path.

-“It is super important for our students to be developing communication skills.
-Critical thinking skills, and journalism is kind of a one stop shop for them to really be successful in almost any career that they have, and many of them are passionate about it and committed to it, kind of based on what we can see with our sectionals results.”
+"It is super important for our students to be developing communication skills.
+Critical thinking skills, and journalism is kind of a one stop shop for them to really be successful in almost any career that they have, and many of them are passionate about it and committed to it, kind of based on what we can see with our sectionals results," she said.

-If you’d like to get a sample of what these young scholars can do, take a listen to the March 19th episode of Freepod, which was entirely written and delivered by these very students.
+To hear their work, listen to the March 19 episode of Freepod, which was entirely written and delivered by these students.

 YOUNG LEADERS FINISH MAJOR EFFORTS IN STEPHENSON AND CARROLL COUNTY